Skip to content

 Are there iPad holders that work with both mic stands and desk mounts?

 The Tackform Enduro has a universal clamp that grips round tubes from 0.5 to 2.5 inches and flat surfaces up to 2.5 inches thick.
 That covers mic stands, desk edges, keyboard stands, and most music equipment.
-I used it on a Nord keyboard stand and it held without modification.
+On a keyboard stand like a Nord, it holds without modification.

 The K&M 19740 is mic-stand-specific and doesn’t include a desk clamp.
 If you need multi-surface versatility, the Tackform is your best bet.